High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers: Appendix

 Recall that

 in which $S$ is the remaining set after filtering.
 Denote $G=G_0\cap S$ and the set of remaining good samples.
 Then

 We bound these three terms in \eqref{eq:mse} separately.

-\textbf{Bound of $\|\mathbf{P}(\mu(A)- \mu^*)\|_2^2$.} We prove the following lemma: \begin{lem} \end{lem} Recall that in Algorithm \ref{alg}, the auxiliary clean set $A$ is only used in the last step, and the attacker has no knowledge of $A$.
+\textbf{Bound of $\|\mathbf{P}(\mathbf{X}_0- \mu^*)\|_2^2$.} We prove the following lemma: \begin{lemma} \end{lemma} \begin{proof} Recall that in Algorithm 2, the auxiliary clean set $A$ is only used in the last step, and the attacker has no knowledge of $A$.
 As a result, $\mathbf{P}$ and samples in $A$ are mutually independent.
 Hence